 Anhedonia is one of the core symptoms of MDD22, 23, 74.
 A more severe anhedonic tone has been associated with poorer prognosis for MDD patients74, 98.
-A major strength of UCMS as a model of depression is its ability to generate anhedonia31, as exemplified in the SPT.
+A major strength of UCMS as a model of depression is its ability to generate anhedonia31 as exemplified in the SPT.
 Sucrose is an innate reinforcer for various rodent species51, 52, 59, 99; this explains the overall support of SPT as a realistic model of hedonic tone in rodents14, 31, 100.
 Due to the focal role of anhedonia in any animal model of depression, it has been suggested that when considering implementing UCMS into a lab, the first step should be a verification of the procedure ability to induce an anhedonic state12.
 This will facilitate a better standardization across labs and could be the foundation for future studies shedding more light on the disorder.

 Another feature that supports the validity of UCMS as a model of depression is that the behavioral and molecular alterations induced by UCMS are reversed by chronic, but not acute, treatment with agents that have been previously verified as effective antidepressants12.
 The protracted therapeutic effect is similar to the effects of antidepressants in humans, which usually start manifesting only after 2-3 weeks of treatment101, 102.
 In this feature, UCMS possess a superior face validity compared to the FST78 and the TST103, in which the effects are obtained also following acute treatment.
-Unlike the TST and the FST, this shortfall is not evident in the social defeat model of depression, which (along with UCMS) stand out as an excellent animal model for depression.
+Unlike the TST and the FST, this shortfall is not evident in the social defeat model of depression, which (along with UCMS) stand out as an excellent animal model of depression.
 However, compared to the FST and the TST, UCMS and other chronic stress models are much more lengthy and expensive.

 Notable mice strains have been employed in UCMS studies.
 Among the more frequent strains are the C57BL/6 and the BALB/cJ21, 34.
 We have utilized male ICR outbred mice as numerous studies have demonstrated the efficiency of UCMS in this strain.
-Morever, the utilization of ICR outbred mice bolsters the ecological validity of the protocol, due to the high between animals genetic variability of this strain (compared to transgenic mice strains)30, 75, 104–106.46, 47, 49, 104, 105
+Morever, the utilization of ICR outbred mice bolsters the ecological validity of the protocol, due to the high between animals genetic variability of this strain (compared to transgenic mice strains)30, 75, 104–106.

+For suggested doses of other drugs not included in this protocol, but were used in other UCMS protocols see: flouxetine46, 47, 49, 104, 105, paroxetine51, imipramine35, 41–43, desipramine18, 44, 45, maprotiline46, 47, mianserin48, melatonin43, 49, URB59754 and other natural compounds37, 55–58.

 There are several additional outcome measures frequently applied in UCMS protocols, among them: (i) FST: a measure for behavioral despair (see reference78 for protocol delineation); (ii) TST: another measure for behavioral despair (see reference103 for protocol delineation); (iii) splash test and evaluation of coat state: two indicators of grooming behavior and putative measures of apathy (see reference107 for protocol delineation); (iv) sociability/preference for social novelty: measures for social behavior108 (see reference109 for protocol delineation); and (v) sexual behavior: another measure for hedonic tone (see reference75 for protocol delineation).
-Furthermore, UCMS is used to assess neuromolecular, endocrine and other biological measures pertinent to depression50, 72, 110–116117, 118.
+Furthermore, UCMS is used to assess neuromolecular, endocrine and other biological measures pertinent to depression50, 72, 110–116 (specifically, see references117, 118 for BDNF assessment via ELISA protocol delineation).